Course Eligibility & Requirements

 In order to earn the Energy Certificate, a student must:

 1. Apply to participate in the certificate program before the first day of classes of the student’s final year before graduating from the Law Center.
-May 2015 graduates may apply up through August 25, 2014, the last day to add fall 2014 classes.
 Interested students are encouraged to apply to the certificate program in the first semester of their second year of law study.

 2. Successfully complete at least 18 credit hours within the Certificate Curriculum, as further set forth below.
 A student’s grade point average in coursework satisfying the Certificate Curriculum must be at least a 3.2.
 Course credit toward satisfaction of the Certificate Curriculum, both mandatory and elective courses, will be granted only when the student earns at least a 2.4 for the final course grade.
 In addition, a student’s overall grade point average in all Law Center coursework must be at least a 3.0.